BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 People are fake but they are turthfully fake because being fake is the truth.
 That is the depressing and cynical viewpoint of Baudrillard.

->[...] pretending [...] leaves the principle of reality intact: the difference is always clear, it is simply masked, whereas simulation threatens the difference between the 'true' and the 'false', the 'real' and the 'imaginary'. -- Baudrillard
+>[...] pretending [...] leaves the principle of reality intact: the difference is always clear, it is simply masked, whereas simulation threatens the difference between the 'true' and the 'false', the 'real' and the 'imaginary'. -- Jean Baudrillard

 When more and more simulacra transform into simulation we enter the matrix.
 Pictures of ourselves no longer represent us, or us pretending to be someone else, but they are a simulation of some specific and often stereotypical fantasy that has no reference to something real.